LaRon Byrd

-LaRon Byrd (born August 18, 1989) is a former American football wide receiver.
-After going undrafted in 2012, he was signed by the Arizona Cardinals.
-He has also been a member of the Dallas Cowboys, Cleveland Browns, Miami Dolphins, Atlanta Falcons, Washington Redskins, and Carolina Panthers.
-He played college football at Miami (FL).
+LaRon Byrd (born August 18, 1989) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Miami Hurricanes.
+After going undrafted in 2012, Byrd was signed by the Arizona Cardinals.
+He was also a member of the Dallas Cowboys, Cleveland Browns, Miami Dolphins, Atlanta Falcons, Washington Redskins, and Carolina Panthers.

-Early years and high school
+Early life

 Byrd was considered the second-best receiver in Louisiana out of Hahnville High School.
 As a senior in 2007, caught 50 passes for 630 yards and 13 touchdowns.
-Byrd also played some safety, making three interceptions, in leading his team to a 10-3 record.
+Byrd also played some safety, making three interceptions, in leading his team to a 10–3 record.
 As a junior in 2006, made 30 receptions for 447 yards and eight touchdowns.
 Byrd was ranked the No. 16 player in the state of Louisiana and was ranked the 60th wide receiver prospect in the nation by Rivals.com.
 Byrd was also ranked as the 69th wide receiver prospect by Scout.com.